Operate as much as you can outdoors. Post a checklist of ventilation methods you’re using.

 Screen customers for COVID-19 symptoms when they come in.

+Limit the number of customers inside, up to 25% of your normal maximum occupancy.
 Make sure everyone can stay 6 feet apart.
 Set up chairs and stations at least 6 feet apart.
 You can use plexiglass dividers to protect customers and workers.

 Have workers only serve one customer at a time, unless the procedure takes a long time.